esatterwhite/skyring/README.md

 ## Run A Local Cluster

 #### Start a nats instance
-Down load the [nats binary](https://github.com/nats-io/gnatsd/releases) and start it using the defaults
+Download the [nats binary](https://github.com/nats-io/gnatsd/releases) and start it using the defaults

 ```bash
 $ gnats -D -V